OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### What Information Do You Need to Gather?

-When analyzing open source usage, you should collect information about the identity of the open source component, its license(s), and how the open source component will be used to evaluate license compliance.
+When analyzing open source usage, you should collect information about the identity of the open source component, its license(s), and how the open source component will be used, in order to evaluate license compliance.

-Common items to collect are the package name, the status of the community around the package, the version of the package used, the download or source code location online, the copyright owner(s), the license(s), attribution notice(s), a description of modifications made, a list of dependencies, the intended use in your product (for example, how it is linked and to what), the product release that will include the package, the location where the source code will be maintained, and the development team point of contact.
+Common items to collect are the component/package name, the status of the community around the package, the version of the package used, the download or source code location, the copyright owner(s), the license(s), attribution notice(s), a description of modifications made, a list of dependencies, the intended use in your product (for example, how it is linked and to what), the product release that will include the package, the location where the source code will be maintained, and the development team point of contact.

 ### Source Code Scanning Tools

 Source code scanning tools are software solutions that analyze codebases to identify open source components, detect the licenses that govern their use and identify copyright.
-These tools help Organizations understand what third-party code is present and how it is licensed with a degree of automation.
+These tools help Organizations understand and document what third-party code is present and how it is licensed with a degree of automation.
 By automating the discovery and analysis, such tools can reduce compliance risk, support due-diligence activities, and enable consistent governance of open source software across the development lifecycle.

 ## Complying with Open Source License Obligations